sbha/cleanstreets/README.md

 street_cleaner('123 Main St.', caps = FALSE)
 #> "123 Main Street"

+# Makes some rough assumptions so it should be able to determine whether St is Saint or Street:
+street_cleaner('123 St. James St.')
+[1] "123 SAINT JAMES STREET"

 # As a part of a dplyr::mutate():
 library(dplyr)
 df %>%
   mutate(clean_address = street_cleaner(address, abbr = TRUE))

 ```